A Complete Guide To Short-Term Mortgages

 How Do Short-Term Mortgage Loans Work?

-With any mortgage, homeowners make monthly payments.
-These payments cover the principal balance and interest on the loan, as well as things like taxes and insurance.
 Short-term mortgages function the same way, but due to the significantly shorter loan term, homeowners can expect to pay more per month on their principal balance.

-When lenders determine interest rates, they’re accounting for the inflation that will occur over the life of the loan.
-Because these loans will theoretically be paid off in the not-so-distant future, the lender doesn’t need to forecast as far, and borrowers can enjoy lower interest payments.
-Because there are also fewer monthly payments overall, these homeowners will pay significantly less in interest than those who move forward with long-term mortgages.
+When lenders determine interest rates, they’re accounting for the inflation that’ll occur over the life of the loan.
+Because these loans will theoretically be paid off in the not-so-distant future, the lender doesn’t need to forecast as far, and the borrower can enjoy lower interest payments.

 If you’re unsure if you can afford the larger payments associated with short-term mortgages, we recommend calculating your mortgage payment before applying.